 Europe’s Entry/Exit System (EES): What Travelers Need to Know

-Last Updated: February 2026
+Last Updated: April 2026

-What Is the Entry/Exit System?
+What Is the Entry/Exit System (EES)?

 When Did EES Launch?

+EES began its phased rollout in October 2025.
+Implementation has varied by country and border type, with major international airports leading the way.
+Land borders and smaller ports of entry are being brought online progressively.
 By mid-2026, the system is expected to be fully operational at all Schengen external borders — air, sea, and land.
 If you’re traveling to Europe in 2026, expect to encounter EES at most major entry points.

 Who Does EES Apply To?